 This scene and shows a hard deviation in character development from the books.
 Because of the acceleration of Julia’s acquisition of magic and we don’t see her suffer, struggle, or fight to gain magic which would have made book Julia take that magic and run with it.
 Show Julia willing to give up magic shows how human she still is (or confident in the key quest), but that she wouldn’t sacrifice her morals or her humanity for power makes this storyline fresh and interesting.

-Margo runs into her own problems in Fillorywhen the Fairy Queen demands she marry the prince of the Formerly Floating Islands that fell and is now Filory’s neighbour and potentially poweful ally or threat.
-Prince Ess shows up and is accused of an assassination attempt and detained, but then exhaunerated when the prince is beheaded mid-wedding.
-Floating islandlaw dictates the wedding must go on and she murder the awkward son (Nicholas Coombe from ABC’s 2017 sitcom Inaginary Mary) who murdered his brother to gain power, respect, and the throne.
+Margo runs into her own problems in Fillorywhen the Fairy Queen demands she marry the prince of the Formerly Floating Islands that fell and is now Filory’s neighbor and potentially powerful ally or threat.
+Prince Ess shows up and is accused of an assassination attempt and detained, but then exonerated when the prince is beheaded mid-wedding.
+Floating island law dictates the wedding must go on and she murder the awkward son (Nicholas Coombe from ABC’s 2017 sitcom Imaginary Mary) who murdered his brother to gain power, respect, and the throne.
 Summer Bishil acted the hell out of the scene and it was a fun, dramatic sequence.